Sergo2020/DIF_pytorch_official/readme.md

 ### Usage

-After setting up the repository you may train the model or reproduce some of the experiments.
+After setting up the repository you may train the model or reproduce experiments.
 We provide code for three experiments as described below.

 #### Gray image experiment